imatson9119/dinner-club/README.md

 **IMPORTANT**:
 Note that we we initially gave each participant a unique invitation, each of which is necessary to solve the puzzles.
 The invitations can be viewed on Canva [here](https://www.canva.com/design/DAGOO6MNXqo/23TBZz9fK10qLPsEoFX0Ug/view?utm_content=DAGOO6MNXqo&utm_campaign=designshare&utm_medium=link&utm_source=editor).

 **DISCLAIMER**: Note that stages 3 and 5 required participants to go to a physical location.
-The physical object planted are no longer there, so you will need to use the hints provided in the puzzle solutions to solve these stages.
+The physical objects planted there have been removed, so you will need to use the hints provided in the puzzle solutions to solve these stages.

 ## Puzzle Hints / Solutions